Please check the Student Admin Catalog for course details and availability.

 ASLN 1103

 Intermediate American Sign Language I, Level 3.
-Available Fall and Summer.
+Fall.
+Also available Summer (when available).

 Prerequisite: ASLN 1102.
 4 Credits.